TRaSH-Guides/Guides/includes/cf/radarr-optional.md

     Breakdown and Why

-    - **{{ radarr['cf']['bad-dual-groups']['name'] }}:** [*Optional*] These groups take the original release, then they add their own preferred language (ex.
-Portuguese) as the main audio track (AAC 2.0), What results after renaming and FFprobe that the media file will be recognized as Portuguese AAC audio.
-It's a common rule that you add the best audio as first.
+    - **{{ radarr['cf']['bad-dual-groups']['name'] }}:** [*Optional*] These groups take the original release and add their own language track (e.g. AAC 2.0 Portuguese) as the first track.
+Afterward, FFprobe would determine that the media file is Portuguese.
+It's a common rule that you only add the best audio as the main track.
-    Also they often even rename the release name in to Portuguese.
+    Also they often even rename the release name into Portuguese.
     - **{{ radarr['cf']['evo-no-webdl']['name'] }}:** This group is often banned for low-quality Blu-ray releases, but their WEB-DLs are okay.
     - **{{ radarr['cf']['no-rlsgroup']['name'] }}:** [*Optional*] Some indexers strip out the release group which could result in LQ groups being scored incorrectly.
 For example, a lot of EVO releases end up with a stripped group name.
 These releases would appear as "upgrades" and could end up getting a decent score after other CFs are scored.
     - **{{ radarr['cf']['obfuscated']['name'] }}:** [*Optional*] Use these only if you wish to avoid renamed releases.